Shadowdrums/Shadow-Messenger-Master/README.md

 Inspired by the need for simple yet secure messaging over the network.
 Utilizes the pycryptodome library for encryption and decryption.

+# Changelog
+- Added docs to most functions
+- Added username field to protocol
+- Refactored encryption as it's own class for modularity
+- Other stuff but I'm hungry

 Thank you for using Shadow Messenger!
 We hope it serves your needs well.